What Makes A High Quality Water Ionizer Different? 7 Things You Need To Know Before You Buy a Water Ionizer.

 - Power Output (High Wattage) Doesn’t Matter: Efficient water ionizers get more of the electricity to the surface of the electrode, so there are more targetted volts and watts per square inch than found in water ionizers with larger plates and even larger power outputs.

 This is an excerpt from Dr. Dave Carpenter’s latest book, “Change Your Water…Change Your Life 2”.
-Click Here to Purchase Your Copy.
+Click Here to Purchase Your Copy an AMAZON.

-Now that you know the 7 high quality features to look for before buying a water ionizer, learn about Alkaviva premium brand of ionized alkaline water and UltraWater Filtration.
+Now that you know the 7 high quality features to look for before buying a water ionizer, learn about Alkaviva’s Water Ionizer and UltraWater Filtration.